woleet/woleet-proofkeeper/README.md

 # ProofKeeper

+## Functionnalities

+ProofKeeper is Woleet's proof management tool for your desktop.
+Using this native application, you can automate the timestamping and signature of your sensitive files.

+### General usage

+The tool scans a folder recursively and anchors or sign all files found.
+It also gathers proof receipts and stores them beside anchored or signed files (in a Chainpoint file named 'filename'-'anchorID'.(anchor|signature)-receipt.json).

+Since anchoring is not a realtime operation, the tool rescan the configured folders every 15 minutes

+To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence for all files in a given directory.

+Note: tags are added to the anchors according to the name of sub-folders

+### Limitations

+* All files and folders beginning by '.' or finished by '.(anchor|signature)-(receipt|pending).json' are ignored
+* Symlinks are not followed
+* Scanned sub-folders cannot have a space in their name
+* The maximum length of the subfolder path (without delimiters) is 128 characters

+## Installation

+The latest installers can be found [here](https://github.com/woleet/woleet-proofkeeper/releases)

+Just download it, decompress it and execute it (add execution permissions if necessary)

 ## Developpement

 To be able to develop on this app, you need to install node dependencies (Node.js 8 is required):